Last Updated on November 7, 2023

 It’s free to enter and what impressed me is that there were no crowds around.
 And everything, of course, was so clean.

 I would have liked to have visited other churches too, but there are not so close to the city center and you need to do at least a one day trip.
-The best way is to do it organized, so if you have more days in Sofia, I suggest to see the Rila and Boyana monasteries
+The best way is to do it organized, so if you have more days in Sofia, I suggest to see the Rila and Boyana monasteries.

 #2.
-The national theatre Ivan Vazovcollage ivan vazov square in sofia, bulgaria
+The national theatre Ivan Vazov

 This neoclassic building is so beautiful and you can chill in the park in front of the theatre.
 I liked very much also the fountain!